Skip to main content

 servicenow:

-username: string # Mandatory
+username: string # Required for basic authentication

-password: string # Mandatory, secret
+password: string # Required with username, secret

 instanceName: string # Mandatory